 8. Know when and what to negotiate

-It's tough to do in a hot market or during a hot season (spring and summer), but some signs that the rent may be negotiable include an apartment that has stayed on the market longer than normal (hours or days in hot market; days or several weeks in a slow market); an access problem to the apartment (eg. current tenant won't allow you to see it); or an apartment in bad condition.
+It's tough to do in a hot market or during a hot season (spring and summer), but some signs that the rent may be negotiable include an apartment that has been on the market longer than normal (hours or days in hot market; days or several weeks in a slow market—but keep in mind that days on the market counters are now frozen); an access problem to the apartment (eg. current tenant won't allow you to see it); or an apartment in bad condition.
 Many renters find they have greater success negotiating perks rather than rent—things like free gym membership or bike storage, or asking for a small improvement to the apartment such as appliance replacement or floor refinishing.

 9. Line up a guarantor if you need one

 10. Know your bed bug rights

 You are legally entitled to written disclosure of the building's bed bug history when you sign the lease.
 But to spare yourself a headache, ask about bed bug history up front.
 You can't be sure you're going to get an honest answer, but it can't hurt to come across as aware.
 Also check the Bed Bug Registry as well as the NYC Department of Housing Preservation & Development website to look for signs of ongoing infestation and poor management.

 11. Check the building amenities against your lease

 If your building has a roof deck, gym, bike storage, or other amenities, make sure your access (and any fees) are included in the lease.
 Sometimes you can ask for the management company to waive the fees.

 12. Be prepared to ask your prior landlord for a letter of recommendation

 Some landlords may ask for a letter of recommendation from your prior landlord.
 What they really want to know is whether you paid your rent on time.
-The second thing they want to is whether you're quiet and clean.
+The second thing they want is to know is whether you're a quiet, clean neighbor.

 13. Know how to assess a building for kid-friendliness